Abadie's Kappa and Weighting Estimators of the Local Average Treatment Effect: Estimation and Inference

-The property of scale invariance is defined as the invariance of an estimator that uses transformed outcome data to a multiplicative change of the outcome values for all units by a fixed amount.
-This property is tied to the transformation $g$, with the leading case of the natural logarithm, as in \cite{CR2022}.
+The property of scale equivariance, if satisfied by a given estimator, gives a guarantee that a broad class of multiplicative, power, and additive transformations of the outcome data can only lead to specific, intuitively sensible changes in the final estimate.
+An important special case of scale equivariance is scale invariance with respect to the natural logarithm, which follows from setting $\alpha_1 \to 0$, $\alpha_2 = 1/\alpha_1$, and $\alpha_3 = \alpha_2$ in Definition \ref{def:scale}\@.
 To be clear, the idea here is as follows: the researcher transforms the outcome data prior to analysis, perhaps because they want to interpret the estimates as percentages, in which case they would use $g(Y) = \log(Y)$; however, if their estimator is not scale invariant with respect to the natural logarithm, the resulting estimates will depend on the units of $Y$, which directly contradicts the idea of interpreting them as percentages.

-The following result demonstrates that the unnormalized weighting estimators discussed so far are not translation invariant and not scale invariant with respect to $g(Y) = \log(Y)$\@.
-On the other hand, the normalized estimators, $\hat{\tau}_{t,norm}$ and $\hat{\tau}_{a,10}$, satisfy both properties.
-(In practice, because $\log(ab) = \log(a) + \log(b)$, we expect the two properties to be equivalent.)
+The following result demonstrates that the unnormalized weighting estimators discussed so far are not translation invariant and not scale equivariant.
+Thus, they are also not scale invariant with respect to the natural logarithm.
+On the other hand, the normalized estimators, $\hat{\tau}_{u}$ and $\hat{\tau}_{a,10}$, satisfy the properties of translation invariance and scale equivariance, which means that they are also scale invariant with respect to $g(Y) = \log(Y)$\@.